Keyfactor/keyfactor-go-client-sdk/docs/EnrollmentApi.md

 ### HTTP request headers

 - **Content-Type**: Not defined
-- **Accept**: application/json, text/json, application/xml, text/xml
+- **Accept**: text/plain, application/json, text/json

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-## EnrollmentGetMyCSRContext
+## EnrollmentCSRContextMyGet

-> CoreModelsEnrollmentEnrollmentTemplateCAResponse EnrollmentGetMyCSRContext(ctx).XKeyfactorRequestedWith(xKeyfactorRequestedWith).XKeyfactorApiVersion(xKeyfactorApiVersion).Execute()
+> KeyfactorWebCoreModelsEnrollmentEnrollmentTemplateCAResponse EnrollmentCSRContextMyGet(ctx).XKeyfactorRequestedWith(xKeyfactorRequestedWith).XKeyfactorApiVersion(xKeyfactorApiVersion).Execute()

 Returns the list of available CSR enrollment templates and their associated CA mappings that the calling user has permissions on